reconquest/sould/README.md

 exec curl --data "name=$NAME&origin=$ORIGIN" -m "$TIMEOUT" $SOULD
 ```

-and should locates in `hooks/post-receive` your bare repository.
+and should be placed inside `hooks/post-receive` on Jack's git server.

 [Read more about git hooks technology](https://raw.githubusercontent.com/git/git/master/Documentation/githooks.txt)

 ### Setup slave sould servers

-Prepare to flight, because sould is easy in configuration, basic config look
+Prepare to flight, because sould is easy in configuration.
+Basic config looks
 like this:

 ```